by Luoke, United States

 A brother left his comments: After the Lord Jesus had been crucified and returned to the third heaven, His disciples continued His work, building churches and shepherding the flock in many places.
 They fulfilled God’s commission on the foundation of the work of the Lord Jesus.
 They mainly asked people to repent, confess their sins, and be baptized, etc. The Holy Spirit led and upheld what the disciples did because it was the present work of the Holy Spirit.
 At that time, as long as baptism was in the name of the Father, the Son, and the Holy Spirit and people were baptized into the name of the Lord Jesus, they could receive the working of the Holy Spirit.
 As long as they truly repented and confessed, the Lord would forgive their sins through baptism.
 However, there is one point we can’t deny.
 We have been baptized into the Lord’s name and are not sinners in His eyes, but we haven’t completely solved the problem of sin.
 In suitable environments, we can still commit sins involuntarily.
 That is to say, sinful nature is still within us.
 So it is inaccurate to take receiving baptism as a yardstick for measuring whether we are saved or not.

 A sister made comments: In fact, God’s work is always new and never old.
 Each time God carries out a stage of new work, He will make some requirements of the new age.
 For example, in the Age of Law, God demanded the people of that time obey the law and observe the Sabbath.
 When in the Age of Grace, people were required to be baptized, fast, break bread, drink wine, cover head, wash feet, and so on.
 As the Age of Grace began, some practices under the law became rules, and were abolished and no longer needed to be kept.
 Of course, it is not sin to keep them, but no matter how well you do, God will not approve you.
 Just like when the Lord Jesus came to do His work, He led His disciples to work on the Sabbath.
 The Lord used His practical actions to communicate to us: As the Lord came, He brought the work of the new age, so there was no need to keep the Sabbath.
-This is the true meaning of the Lord’s word, “Therefore the Son of man is Lord also of the Sabbath” (Mark 2:28).
+This is the true meaning of the Lord’s word, “Therefore is Lord also of the Sabbath” (Mark 2:28).
 When the Lord comes again in the last days, I believe He will bring newer and higher demands.
 At that time, these practices, such as baptism and breaking bread, that remain from the Age of Grace will be abolished, too.
 For these are merely some forms in God’s work of one period, which can’t represent God.
 On the contrary, if we have practiced them too much, they will stop us from accepting God’s work in the new age.
 Just as the Pharisees at that time found a handle in the Lord Jesus’ not observing the Sabbath and condemned Him, and finally committed the crime of nailing the Christ to the cross.

 Some other brothers and sisters said: Many people think that after baptism, the Holy Spirit like a dove descended on the Lord Jesus (see Mark 1:10), and from then on He had God’s power with Him, so we, the Lord’s followers, also can receive new life through baptism.
 In fact, such opinion is merely our imagination.
 We all know that the Lord Jesus is the incarnate Son of man.
 He had already had the identity of God Himself before He was baptized and formally began to perform the ministry.
 It is just that baptism was the way to openly testify Him and make it easy for the people at that time to accept.
 This is the wisdom of God’s work and His being considerate of man’s weakness and ignorance.
 Just as God said, “After bearing testimony, the Holy Spirit had to uphold this testimony, and so He had to manifest His wisdom and authority in Jesus, which was different from in times past.
 Of course, this was not the effect of the baptism; baptism is merely a ceremony, it is just that baptism was the way to show that it was time to perform His ministry.
 Such work was in order to make plain the great power of God, to make plain the testimony of the Holy Spirit, and the Holy Spirit would take responsibility for this testimony until the very end” (“Concerning Appellations and Identity” in The Word Appears in the Flesh).
 Thus we can understand being baptized or not doesn’t decide whether we are saved or not.
 Baptism is only a ceremony, and even if it is well observed, God will not remember it.
 What He values is our true hearts of repentance and practical actions.
 Just like Noah, Abraham, Job, and other ancient saints and prophets who believed God, though they were not baptized, they are most approved by God.